bernardphh/500px-APIless/README.md

 - TODO:
    - [x] Handling more exceptions
    - [x] Using WebDriverWait whenever possible, instead of time.sleep()
-   - [x] Putting images thumbnails in the result files
+   - [x] Putting images thumbnails and user avatars in the result files
    - [ ] Adding ChromeCast support to slideshow
    - [x] Supporting command-line arguments
    - [ ] Playing slideshow in random order